Unit 2 - Notes

 done

-Executes as long as the condition is FALSE (runs until the condition becomes true).
+Executes as long as the condition is false (until it becomes true).

 count=1